mintproject/dame_cli/docs/profiles.md

 Success
 ```

-For example, I use the profile `personal` for my account
+To define the profile `personal`, you should type:

 ```bash
 $ dame configure -p personal